QR2.1.1 The Quantum Network

 Walt Whitman

-Every virtual world embodies a space and time to those living within it.
-This chapter analyzes the processing that a virtual world would need to generate a space and time that would appear to its inhabitants as ours does to us.
+A virtual world can represent a space and time to its inhabitants.
+This chapter analyzes how a virtual world could generate a space and time that would appear to its residents as ours do to us.
 Download Whole Chapter

 QR2.4 Implications